projectatomic/atomic-enterprise-training/eap-latest-setup.md

 First, we need to talk about the "scheduler" and its default configuration.

 ### Scheduler and Defaults
-The "scheduler" is essentially the Atomic master.
+The "scheduler" is essentially the Kubernetes master.
 Any time a pod needs to be created (instantiated) somewhere, the master needs to figure out where to do this.
 This is called "scheduling".
-The default configuration for the scheduler looks like the following JSON (although this is embedded in the Origin code and you won't find this in a file):
+The default configuration for the scheduler looks like the following JSON (although this is embedded in the code and you won't find this in a file):

     {